jamesyoung-15/arch-kde-configs/README.md

 ## Workflow Demo
 ![](./assets/demo.gif)

-Before I was not used to tiling hence why I didn't use a tiling manager and mainly used floating mode, but I did setup very basic manual tiling as shown above.
+Before I was not used to tiling but I did setup very basic manual tiling as shown above.
 I use dual monitor (not shown in demo gif) so most of the secondary windows go there (like chats, documentations, etc).

 ## System Info
 - OS: Arch